Shadyshift/Phonegen/README.md

 # IMPORTANT
 This project and the features like gui.html and convert -gui ARE EXPERIMENTAL!
 It is recommened to use the cli version of this program

+# What changed?
+1. Added a fix to the phonegen scan, so it is less likely that it gives a false positive
+2. Added a simple gui to convert.
+Use it with convert -gui, STILL A EXPERIMENT
+3. Shhhhh added a html file so you can send phonenumber files to a discord webhook, STILL A EXPERIMENT! version 1.3

 # License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.